monocodes/snippets/git/git.md

 Switch from **GitHub** to **CodeCommit**

 1. Checkout all branches in local repo to push them to another repo after that (branches need to be checked out to be pushed)

 2. View all branches without `/` and store them to the text file

-    ```bash
+    ```shell
     git branch -a | grep -v HEAD | cut -d '/' -f3 | grep -v master

     git branch -a | grep -v HEAD | cut -d '/' -f3 | grep -v master > ~/tmp/branches